DARPA-ASKEM/askem-beaker/src/askem_beaker/contexts/dataset/incidence_to_prevalence.md

 ---

 ### 5. Return the Final Data
-- Return the final DataFrame with columns for S, I, R, H, D, and any additional user-specified compartments.
+- Return the final DataFrame with columns for each compartment (e.g. S, I, R, H, D).
 - Ensure the output is flexible and can handle various compartmental models or additional epidemiological categories.

 ---